tsnellgrove/dark_castle3/doc/to_do.md

 						- EXAMPLE: 'put sword in table' => 'can't put anything inside the table'
 						- EXAMPLE: 'stand on basket' => 'The basket has no surface to stand on'
 					- IDEA: some methods will need to be updated to pass prep_str
+					- NOTE: most sym_syns work much better with 'in' (hide, insert, stuff)
+						- IDEA: document this to be addressed in next interp() version?
 				- IDEA: 4th 'prep_in' term added to action_lst to be checked in syntax??
 				- TBD: consider not passing verb or prep to syntax as independent attribs
 			- TBD: eliminate case